v-prt/plantgeek/README.md

 ### user profiles (wip)

-- [x] users can manage their collection, favorites, and wishlist
+- [x] users can manage their collection and wishlist
 - [x] toggle between simple or detailed view
 - [x] users can view their contributions and stickers earned for approved submissions
 - [ ] view other user's profiles